Meeting and surpassing all audience expectations every day.

 As provisional citizens, they are not qualified to get Obamacare.

-So they can be hired, and there are no fines to pay because they're not qualified.
+And there are no fines to pay because they're not qualified.

-So my question is this is an intended consequence or unintended.
+So my question is, this is an intended consequence or unintended.

 Under the existing Senate immigration bill, immigrants who have been in the U.S. illegally can obtain a provisional legal status after they pay some fines and after they meet certain preconditions.